 In addition to the Criminal Background Investigation, many health care agencies require results of a urine drug screen test (negative result) prior to the beginning of your clinical experience.
 This must be obtained at the Wayne State University Campus Health Center.
-The screen must include the following drugs: Amphetamines, Benzodiazepines, Methadone, Phencycline, THC (Marijuana), Barbiturates, Cocaine and Opiates.
+The screen must include the following drugs: Amphetamines, Barbiturates, Benzodiazepines, Cocaine, Marijuana, Ecstasy, Oxycodone, Opiates, Phencyclidine, Propoxyphene, and Tricyclic Anti-Depressants.

 The use of medical marijuana will provide a positive result on a urine drug screen.
 Students with a Medical Marijuana Registry Identification Card will be required to submit a valid copy to the Office of Student Affairs.

-Wayne State University College of Nursing's clinical partners may exclude a student with a positive drug screen from attending clinical courses at their site, which could jeopardize the successful completion of the program.
+screen from attending clinical courses at their site, which could jeopardize the successful completion of the program.